kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 - Initial Label Selection (Always happens):
   * The HPA first selects pods using the target workload's label selector
   * This is the fundamental selection mechanism and remains unchanged
-- Additional Filtering (Based on selectionStrategy):
+- Additional Filtering (Based on SelectionStrategy):
   * `LabelSelector`(default):
     * No additional filtering
     * All pods that matched the label selector are used for metrics